Sudheer’s First-Ever Snowfall Trek: A Daydream Coming True With Thrillophilia!

 The Mind Forgets, But The Heart Remembers

 And lastly, Thrillophilia.
 Their arrangement was actually good and so was their trip conduct.
 The trek leader was also an experienced person, who took the right call at the right moment.
-Thanks for saving us, Bhushan Pramanik!
+Thanks for saving them, Bhushan Pramanik!

 No complaints, no regrets!